kumagai-group/pydefect/docs_rst/tutorial.rst

 ===============================
 1. Relaxation of the unit cell
 ===============================
-Point-defect calculations are generally performed at theoretically relaxed structure under the given functional and projector augmented wave (PAW) potentials, as it is free from artificial strain and stress that is responsible for the unwanted supercell size dependency.
+The point-defect calculations are generally performed at the theoretically relaxed structure under the given functional and projector augmented wave (PAW) potentials, as it is free from artificial strain and stress that is responsible for the unwanted supercell size dependency.
-Therefore, one usually begins with optimizing lattice constants and fractional coordinates of atomic positions in the unitcell.
+Therefore, one usually begins with optimizing lattice constants and fractional coordinates of the atomic positions in the unitcell.

 We first prepare :code:`POSCAR` of the pristine bulk unitcell, and create :code:`unitcell/` directory and :code:`unitcell/structure_opt/`